catdad-experiments/libheif-js/README.md

 [npm-downloads.svg]: https://img.shields.io/npm/dm/libheif-js.svg
 [npm.link]: https://www.npmjs.com/package/libheif-js

-This module will respect the major and minor versions of the included `libheif`, witht he patch version representin changes in this module itself.
+This module will respect the major and minor versions of the included `libheif`, with the patch version representing changes in this module itself.
 For the exact version of `libheif`, please see the [install script](scripts/install.js).

 ## Install